Omnicentra/snatched-ai-workspace/README.md

 ### 3. Configuring Better Auth to work with Expo

 By default, Better Auth is configured to work in your development environment.
-However, when you’re ready to deploy your app, you’ll need to configure `trustedOrigins` in the `auth` package.
+However, when you're ready to deploy your app, you'll need to configure `trustedOrigins` in the `auth` package.
 This is a list of origins permitted to make requests to the auth server.
 Be sure to add your Expo scheme to this list and update it in `auth/src/expo.ts` to match your Expo scheme, which is set to "expo" by default.

 ### 4a.
 When it's time to add a new UI component